dalong0514/readnotes/20240101复制书籍/2024079The-Ecological-Approach-to-Visual-Perception/2024079The-Ecological-Approach-to-Visual-Perception0801.md

 I have already said that a horizontal, flat, extended, rigid surface affords support.
 It permits equilibrium and the maintaining of a posture with respect to gravity, this being a force perpendicular to the surface.
 The animal does not fall or slide as it would on a steep hillside.
 Equilibrium and posture are prerequisite to other behaviors, such as locomotion and manipulation.
 There will be more about this in Chapter 12, and more evidence about the perception of the ground in Chapter 9.
 The ground is quite literally the basis of the behavior of land animals.
 And it is also the basis of their visual perception, their so- called space perception.
 Geometry began with the study of the earth as abstracted by Euclid, not with the study of the axes of empty space as abstracted by Descartes.
 The affording of support and the geometry of a horizontal plane are therefore not in different realms of discourse; they are not as separate as we have supposed.

 The flat earth, of course, lies beneath the attached and detached objects on it.
 The earth has"furniture," or as I have said, it is cluttered.
 The solid, level, flat surface extends behind the clutter and, in fact, extends all the way out to the horizon.
 This is not, of course, the earth of Copernicus; it is the earth at the scale of the human animal, and on that scale it is flat, not round.
 Wherever one goes, the earth is separated from the sky by a horizon that, although it may be hidden by the clutter, is always there.
-There will be evidence to show that 124 The Ecological Approach to Visual Perception

-the horizon can always be seen, in the sense that it can be visualized, and that it can always be felt, in the sense that any surface one touches is experienced in relation to the horizontal plane.
+There will be evidence to show that the horizon can always be seen, in the sense that it can be visualized, and that it can always be felt, in the sense that any surface one touches is experienced in relation to the horizontal plane.

 Of course, a horizontal, flat, extended surface that is nonrigid, a stream or lake, does not afford support for standing, or for walking and running.
 There is no footing, as we say.
 It may afford floating or swimming, but you have to be equipped for that, by nature or by learning.